Adam Savage: Personal life

 Savage married Julia Ward on September 11, 2004.
 He has twin sons from a previous relationship.
 He wears hearing aids in both ears due to congenital otosclerosis.

 In the late 1980s, Savage lived at Eighth Avenue and Carroll Street in Park Slope, Brooklyn.
 He later moved in with his parents for less than a year, working for a graphic design firm in Manhattan.
 A close friend living on Broderick Street in San Francisco asked him to become his roommate, and Savage moved to San Francisco in August 1990.
 He continues to live in San Francisco.

-In a 2011 interview, Savage has publicly identified himself as an atheist.
+In a 2011 interview, Savage publicly identified himself as an atheist.
 In a 2019 Twitter post, he said he was an agnostic.
 In a YouTube video dated December 14, 2020, Savage stated that he had married 20 to 25 couples over 25 years, and implied that he was an ordained minister with the Universal Life Church, a group whose only belief is "Do that which is right."

 Regarding his relationship with Hyneman, he mentioned that although the two were not friends, they had mutual respect for each other, stating "We didn't care to say the truth to each other, because we didn't care if we hurt each other's feelings," he said.
 "It has to do with respect."